xmlking/spa-starter-kit/README.md

 * Use ES6 Proxies and ES6+ annotations for AOP.

-### Directory structure
+### Directory Structure

 Since a large AngularJS application has many modules and components it's best to structure it in a directory hierarchy.

- * Creating high-level divisions by functionality and lower-level divisions by component types.
+_Creating high-level divisions by functionality and lower-level divisions by component types._

 In this way the directory structure will look like: